The Peaceful Side: Reception

+The DownBeat review upon the album's release was positive: "After more than 20 years as an inextricable element in the musical complex that is Duke Ellington, Strayhorn emerges in these performances, recorded in Paris, as a personality in his own right.
+This is a lovely, low-key set."

-The AllMusic review by Scott Yanow stated: "This is a little-known and rather melancholy set, virtually Billy Strayhorn's only recording away from the world of Duke Ellington.
-The focus is totally on Strayhorn's piano throughout his interpretations of ten of his compositions...
-Strayhorn's melodic and concise playing is quite somber, peaceful in volume but filled with inner tension".
-On All About Jazz, Joel Roberts noted "This is a quiet, spare recording featuring just Strayhorn's piano with occasional accompaniment by bass, string quartet, or vocal chorus.
-Strayhorn brings out all the passion and melancholy of his own compositions, which are performed in much more relaxed tempos than we are used to hearing. ...It is a shame that Strayhorn did not record more, since he brought the same extraordinary musical intelligence and sophistication to his piano playing that he did to his composing".
+Retrospectively, the AllMusic review by Scott Yanow stated: "This is a little-known and rather melancholy set, virtually Billy Strayhorn's only recording away from the world of Duke Ellington.
+The focus is totally on Strayhorn's piano throughout his interpretations of ten of his compositions. ...
+Strayhorn's melodic and concise playing is quite somber, peaceful in volume but filled with inner tension."

+On All About Jazz, Joel Roberts noted, "This is a quiet, spare recording featuring just Strayhorn's piano with occasional accompaniment by bass, string quartet, or vocal chorus.
+Strayhorn brings out all the passion and melancholy of his own compositions, which are performed in much more relaxed tempos than we are used to hearing. ...
+It is a shame that Strayhorn did not record more, since he brought the same extraordinary musical intelligence and sophistication to his piano playing that he did to his composing."

+Strayhorn biographer David Hajdu says, "Strayhorn's performances ... redefine many of the compositions in singular terms: 'A Train' is a graceful ballad with whispered strings; the densely orchestral 'Chelsea Bridge' is a spare piano solo; 'Just A-Sittin' and A-Rockin' rocks pensively."